enkidevs/curriculum/git/essentials/fundamentals/what-is-version-control.md

 ---
 ## Revision

-What does **CVCS** stand for?
+In order to be considered in the git commit a file must be ?

 ???

-* Centralised Version Control System
+* Tracked
-* Centralised Versioning Center System
+* Untracked
-* Center Version Control System
+* Marked
-* Control Version Center System
+* Saved

 ---
 ## Footnotes